Shree 420: Allusions

 The title refers to section 420 of the Indian penal code, where crimes of theft and deception are punished, which relates to the troubles of the main character.

 In Sanskrit, the name of the main character, "Vidya", means knowledge, while "Maya" means Illusion.

-The title of one of the songs in the movie is "Ramaiya Vastavaiya" is in Telugu, which means "Lord Ram, you will come".
-The title alone is derived from an old Telugu folk song.
+The title of one of the songs in the movie is "Ramaiya Vastavaiya" is in Telugu, which means "Ramaiya, come quickly".
 Apart from that, the rest of the song's lyrics (and the film) are in Hindi.
-The story goes, the Telugu dubbed version of the film Aah, 1953 was so well received that Raj Kapoor was elated and showed his gratitude for Telugu audiences by having a song in the film beginning with these lines.

 At the beginning of the movie, the main protagonist explains to a policeman that one needs to stand on one's head to make sense of this world.
 He mentions that this is the reason why even great leaders stand on their heads.
 This is an allusion to several political leaders of that time who enjoyed practicing the Shirshasana, a yoga asana where one stands on his head.
 In his autobiography, Nehru described that the shirshasana was his favorite pose, and how he often did the shirshasana in jail, too.

 Production

-Raj Kapoor's real life children Randhir, Ritu and Rishi were featured in the song "Pyar Hua Iqrar Hua", Rishi revealed that Nargis bribed him with chocolate and recalled it in a 2017 interview.
+Raj Kapoor's real-life children Randhir, Ritu and Rishi were featured in the song "Pyar Hua Iqrar Hua", Rishi revealed that Nargis bribed him with chocolate and recalled it in a 2017 interview.

 Reception

 The song "Mera Joota Hai Japani", in which the singer asserts his pride in being an Indian, despite his clothes being from other countries, became, and remains, a patriotic favourite among many Indians.
 It is often referenced, including in an acceptance speech at the Frankfurt Book Fair in 2006 by Bengali author Mahasweta Devi.

 The film proved to be popular in other countries, including the Soviet Union, Romania, and Israel.
 In Russia, it was said that Raj Kapoor was as popular as Jawaharlal Nehru, due to the success of Awaara and Shree 420.
 In Israel, the song "Ichak Dana Beechak Dana" (transliterated as "Ichikidana") became popular and was re-recorded by local singer Naim Rajuan.

+In 2023, Time Out ranked it #23 on its list of the "100 Best Bollywood Movies."

 Box office

 At the Indian box office in 1955, the film grossed ₹3.9 crore, with a net income of ₹2 crore.
 This record was beaten two years later by Mother India in 1957.

 It was released in the Soviet Union in 1956, coming second on the Soviet box office charts that year.
 Despite being imported at an unusually high price, it was the most successful foreign film of the year at the Soviet box office, drawing an audience of 35 million viewers.

+The song Pyar Hua Iqrar Hua is also very famous.
+It has become a symbol of romance, and was used many times, notably for advertising.

 Soundtrack

+The song "Mera Joota Hai Japani" was reused in the 2016 American English-language film Deadpool.